 Goodbye Broke (GBB) is a personal finance blog whose mission is to educate and motivate people to pursue debt freedom by showing them the success stories of others who have done it or who are currently in the process of making huge strides.
 It’s the place where you get to kiss your debt goodbye and exit Brokeonia and enter the land of financial freedom.

-GBB is motivated by my experiencing and witnesses CHRONIC money mismanagement and lack of personal financial literacy in the black community.
-I’m motivated and eager to create and model a new normal of saving, giving, spending, and living.
+GBB is motivated by my experiencing and witnesses the fallout of CHRONIC money mismanagement and lack of financial literacy, first, in my own life and, in general, within the black community.
+I’m motivated and eager to create and model a NEW NORMAL of saving, giving, investing, spending, and living.

 GBB begins, first, with my story.
 As of May 28, 2017, I lament a whopping $86, 063.15 debt burden.
 I’ve been carrying this debt load as baggage for over a decade (cue Erykah Badu’s Bag Lady–I done hurt my back ).
 84% of that debt are two consolidated student loans dating back from between 1990 to 2002 ( one unsubsidized and thank God no defaults).
 To add insult to injury, I don’t even have a degree.
-I got so committed to debt freedom (in 2006) that I decided I would NOT finish my degree until I could pay for it cash (or scholarship).
+I got so committed to debt freedom (in 2006) that I refused to enter another school until I could pay for it cash (or scholarship)–if I ever even return to traditional school at this point.

 From 2006 to date, I have been downsizing my life (to the point of minimalism) so as to position myself for debt freedom.
 Along the way, murphy’s law, anxiety, and lack of sufficient savings resulted in me backsliding back into debt more times than I’m comfortable admitting.